Basic Rules

 One player takes on the role of the Guide, shaping the world, presenting challenges, and pushing the story forward.
 The rest make decisions for their characters, knowing the world will respond honestly to what they attempt, not just what they intend.
 During play, the Guide presents moments where failure is possible and success carries weight.
 Players choose how to approach those moments, then roll d10s to determine how many successes or failures they achieve.
 The Guide interprets the results and describes how the situation resolves.

-Every possibility to fail creates tension in the story you are telling, giving you plot devices to shape the narrative.
+The world does not wait politely while you succeed.
+Every roll carries two possibilities at once where the action either meets its mark or it does not, and the moment either tips into chaos or it does not.
+These two outcomes are independent of each other.
+A shot can connect and still send something spinning.
+A lock can open and still draw the wrong kind of attention.
 Some outcomes leave marks behind.
-Those marks are Resonance β a pressure mechanic that accumulates as characters pull on the strings of fate, succeeding at a cost, forcing outcomes, or bending situations in their favor.
-It can also be shed through restraint, sacrifice, or special abilities.
-Managing Resonance becomes a balancing act, as rising pressure increases the danger, complexity, and strangeness within the story.
+Those marks are echo, individual units of Resonance that accumulate as characters pull on the strings of fate, rolling hot, pushing their luck, or bending situations in their favor.
+Resonance can also be shed through restraint, sacrifice, or special abilities.
+Managing it becomes a balancing act, as rising pressure increases the danger, complexity, and strangeness within the story.
 The greater the potential danger, the greater the reward.

 How Play Flows